AdeiTamayo/RidesFX_WebAplikazioa/README.md

 We also had problems with the Location domain, we had to change the way we were storing the location information and retrieving it.
-At last, we removed the NotLoggedInUser class, because it was redundant with the User class (which at the time was abstract.
+We removed the NotLoggedInUser class, because it was redundant with the User class (which at the time was abstract.
 Now it is not).
+At last, we tested different use cases with errors to check that the error messages indeed appeared (after suffering for quite a bit).

 ## How to test the application